 Over the years, Moroccan tile art has evolved to include various colours, achieving brighter and bolder works.
 With the introduction of glazes in the 20th century, the traditional art of Moroccan tile making grew to include new forms and shapes. with the traditional simple square style being the most popular.
 This style of tile making continues to be practiced using rich clays that are shaped and glazed entirely by hand before being baked using a traditional wood-fire kiln for that authentically varied touch.

-Our Archaic handmade tiles use a range of colours and patterns that are inspired by traditional Moorish architecture.
-Each piece features a hand painted pattern using bold, vivid colours with a vast range of striking designs to choose from.
-These spectacular tiles are best suited for wall applications, making for the perfect feature element in any design scheme.
+Inspired by traditional Moorish architecture, our handmade Casablanca collection features a hand painted pattern using bold, vivid colours with a vast range of striking designs to choose from.
+With the option available to specify custom tile shapes and colours, these spectacular tiles are best suited for wall applications, making for the perfect feature element in any design scheme.

 Authentic Moroccan tiles are completely handmade using traditional techniques that have been passed down from one generation to the next.
 Natural clays are sourced from Fez or Meknes in Morocco, areas which are renowned for their quality raw materials.
 These natural clays are then soaked in water in order to soften the material until it reaches a consistency where it can easily be manipulated by hand.
 Each tile is then individually shaped and moulded to create the classic styles often seen in Moroccan tiles.
 The tiles are then flattened out by hand in order to ensure that no air bubbles have been left behind within the body of the tile.